serato/php-cacheable-array/README.md

 [![Latest Stable Version](https://img.shields.io/packagist/v/serato/cacheable-array.svg)](https://packagist.org/packages/serato/cacheable-array)

-Provides an array-like object whose objects are persisted to a PSR-16 cache
+Provides an array-like object whose items are persisted to a PSR-16 cache instance.

+Upon creation the object is populated with existing items from the cache, should they exist.

+Items are saved into the cache when the instance is destroyed.

+Note: No attempt is made to synchronise multiple instances of CacheableArray that use the same cache instance and cache key.

 ## Requirements